 After a series of bloody revolutions and wars beginning in 1917, the Soviet Union (USSR) emerged in 1922 as a communist country.
 For the approximately 3 million Jews living there during the early years of the regime, there was room for cautious optimism.
-Anti-Semitism was not tolerated (officially at least), many Jews were active in the Communist leadership, and economic hardship seemed a thing of the past.
+Antisemitism was not tolerated on an official level, many Jews were active in the Communist leadership, and economic hardship seemed a thing of the past.

 Quite quickly, however, optimism ebbed.
 As authorities consolidated power, they worked toward the elimination of organized religion, with the official goal of establishing “state atheism”.
 Members of all religions – Russian Orthodox, Catholics, Baptists, Protestants, Jews – were targeted.
 Harassment, property confiscation, imprisonment, and the murder of religious leaders were all used to create an unforgiving environment in which organized religion ground to a halt.
 Parallel to this, the government mobilized ethnic groups for Communist purposes: ethnic groups could use their language, could write and read their own literature, could join and watch their own acting troupes, as long as the content was Communist, as long as it did not support a separate national sentiment or identity.

 Judaism suffered.
 Autonomous Jewish institutions disappeared.
 Communal Jewish leadership ceased to be.
 Hebrew language education and religious teachings were forbidden.
-Amidst the strong anti-religious stigma by the State and the media, the propaganda that all ethnicities and religions were irrelevant in the making of a “new Soviet man,” and in the violence, police state, and famine that was life in the USSR, Jewish identity slipped quietly away.
+Amidst the strong anti-religious stigma by the State and the media, the propaganda that all ethnicities and religions were irrelevant in the making of a “new Soviet man,” and in the violence, the police state, and the famine that made up life in the USSR, Jewish identity slipped quietly away.